zynthbox/zynthbox-module-norns/README.md

 ## Requirements

+To build this, you need development packages for the following things:

 * CMake 3.13 or later
 * ECM version 5.52 or later
 * Qt 5.11 or later
+* X11
 * Kirigami 2.7 or later (which also translates roughly to the version found in KDE Frameworks 5.54)7